Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

     You gain Proficiency with light armour.
 If you are already proficient with light armour when you select this talent, you gain Proficiency with medium armour and shields.

+### Artifice Adept
+*1st-level Feat*

+**Prerequisites:** Expert or Mage Group.
+**Repeatable:** Yes, choose a different Infusion each time.

+You have studied how to perform minor augmentation to your equipment.

+- **Infusions**

+    You learn one Artificer Infusion option of your choice from the Artificer class that does not have a level prerequisite.

+    Whenever you gain a level, you can replace the Infusion with another one from the Artificer class.

 ### Artificer Initiate

 *1st-level Feat*